LiyuanHsu/Master-Thesis/README.md

 Python and C++ code used in my Master Thesis.

-globalplan_record: Code for record the navigation actions from ros-navigation planner.
+globalplan_record: Code for record the navigation actions from ros-navigation planner. <br />
 flatland: ros depository for create 2D flatland navigation environment from https://github.com/avidbots/flatland

 turtlebot_flatland: ros depository for map and robot setup for 2D flatland navigation environment from https://github.com/avidbots/flatland